Personal injury Trust Investment

 What if your solicitor does not arrange the trust?

-We often find that your solicitor specialises in personal injury claims, but not the set-up of trust funds.
-This can lead to frustration since your solicitor recommends a personal injury trust, but is not in a position to help you to set this up.
+Many solicitors specialise in personal injury claims, but do not set up personal injury trusts.
+This can be frustrating, since your solicitor recommends a personal injury trust, but is not in a position to help you to set this up.
 We do not do this work, but we have arrangements with personal injury trusts specialist solicitors, who have experience managing trusts and dealing with compensation claims.

 What funds can be placed into a personal injury trust?